-The Front Desk/Intake Volunteer serves as the 1st point of contact for clients and visitors of the IRC.
+The Administrative Assistant Volunteer serves as the 1st point of contact for clients and visitors of the IRC.
 Volunteers will learn to thrive in a multicultural environment by working and communicating with speakers of different languages.

 Help newly arrived refugees learn English!
-The IRC's ESL classes prepare students for their new lives in America through vocational English Instruction taught by volunteer instructors.
+The IRC's daily ELT classes provide clients with beginning to intermediate level lesson taught by volunteer instructors.

 Help newly arrived refugees settle into their new lives in America!
 This could include: setting up their new apartments, transporting families to school enrollments, or teaching clients how to use public transportation.

 Family Mentors support newly-arrived refugee families and individuals in their adaptation to life in the United States.
 Through participating in a variety of activities, the mentor will act as both a friend and resource.